mongodb/docs/mms/source/reference.rst

 Event Types
 -----------

-Possible event types in the Events section of the MMS console:
+Types of events in the Events section of the MMS console:

 - new host
 - restart